Extended Reduced-Form Framework for Non-Life Insurance: Abstract

 \section{Abstract}

 In this paper we propose a general framework for modeling an insurance liability cash flow in continuous time, by generalizing the reduced-form framework for credit risk and life insurance.
 In particular, we assume a nontrivial dependence structure between the reference filtration and the insurance internal filtration.
-We apply these results for pricing non-life insurance liabilities in hybrid financial and insurance markets, while taking into account the role of inflation under the benchmark approach.
-This framework offers at the same time a general and flexible structure, and explicit and treatable pricing formula. \\ \ \\ \textbf{JEL Classification:} C02, G10, G19\\ \ \\ \textbf{Key words:} non-life insurance, reduced-form framework, marked point process, benchmark approach, filtration dependence.
+We apply these results for pricing and hedging non-life insurance liabilities in hybrid financial and insurance markets, while taking into account the role of inflation under the benchmarked risk-minimization approach.
+This framework offers at the same time a general and flexible structure, and explicit and treatable pricing-hedging formula. \\ \ \\ \textbf{JEL Classification:} C02, G10, G19\\ \ \\ \textbf{Key words:} non-life insurance, reduced-form framework, marked point process, benchmark approach, filtration dependence, market-consistent valuation, risk mitigation.